-2. The cost per student mile predicted for each district is compared with the district's actual cost per student mile.
-When the cost factor ratio of actual to predicted costs is one hundred percent (100%) or less, the operation of the district's transportation service is considered to be efficient.
-If the percentage is greater than one hundred percent (100%), the operation of the transportation service is presumed to be inefficient.
+Using the results of the regression analysis, the cost per pupil mile predicted for each district can be compared with its actual cost per pupil mile.
+To the extent that the actual cost is less than the predicted cost, a district can be considered to be operating its transportation service efficiently.
+To the extent that the actual cost exceeds the predicted cost, the district may be providing service inefficiently.
+Another way to express this relationship is as a percentage.
+If the ratio of actual to predicted costs is one hundred percent (100%) or less, the district program is assumed to be efficient.
+If the percentage is greater than one hundred percent (100%), there is presumed inefficiency.

-3. A variance factor of four percent (4%) based statistically on the standard error recognizes possible error in the regression analysis.
-The state maximum cost factor will be one hundred four percent (104%) (one hundred percent plus four percent (100% + 4%) variance factor).

-4. The allowable costs of a district will be reduced by the same percentage that the district's cost factor exceeds one hundred four percent (104%) with no adjustment exceeding thirty percent (30%).
-For example, if the district's cost factor is one hundred ten percent (110%), this figure exceeds one hundred four percent (104%) by six percent (6%) and the allowable costs would be reduced six percent (6%) before calculating transportation aid.
-Likewise, if the district's cost factor is one hundred fifty percent (150%), this figure exceeds one hundred four percent (104%) by forty-six percent (46%) but the allowable costs will be reduced by thirty percent (30%) so that no less than seventy percent (70%) of the allowable costs will be used in calculating transportation aid.
+The State Board of Education uses this cost factor expressed as a percentage to adjust allowable costs as an incentive for economical service.
+A variance factor based statistically on the standard error has been determined to allow for any possible error in the regression analysis.
+The variance factor has been set at four percent (4%).
+The state maximum cost factor will be one hundred four percent (104%) (100 percent plus 4 percent variance factor).
+If a school district has a cost factor percentage of one hundred four percent (104%) or less, no adjustment is made in allowable costs.
+If the cost factor is greater than one hundred four percent (104%), the allowable costs will be reduced by the same percentage that the factor exceeds one hundred four percent (104%).
+For example, if the cost factor is one hundred ten percent (110%), this figure exceeds one hundred four percent (104%) by six percent (6%) and the allowable costs would be reduced six percent (6%) before calculating transportation aid.
+Allowable costs will not be adjusted to a level lower than seventy percent (70%) using this cost factor.

-5. The following statistical formula defines the curvilinear regression analysis used to determine cost factors.
+The cost per pupil mile will be predicted annually for all school districts providing transportation service based on data submitted on the application for transportation aid.
+The following statistical formula defines the curvilinear regression analysis used to determine cost factors.

-Prediction Formula $v = ax^b$
+Prediction Formula

+$$v = ax^b$$

-y = predicted cost per student per mile for a district
+y = predicted cost per pupil per mile for a district

-x = actual miles per student per day for a district
+x = actual miles per pupil per day for a district

-a and b = computed amounts using the entire state's average miles per student per day (x) and average cost per student mile (y) as further defined.
+a and b = computed amounts using the entire state's average miles per pupil per day (x) and average cost per pupil mile (y) as further defined.

-Formula to compute a $a = e(\Sigma Lny-b\Sigma Lnx)/N$
+Formula to compute a

+$$a = e^{(\Sigma Lny - b\Sigma Lnx)/N}$$

-e = 2.71...
-(This is a constant from mathematics. "a" is obtained by finding the natural antilog of the exponent of "e" as shown in the equation above.)
+$e=2.71.\ldots$ (This is a constant from mathematics. "a" is obtained by finding the natural antilog of the exponent of "e" as shown in the equation above.)